October 2025 Google Play Policy Updates: Key Changes for Child Safety, Finance & Health Compliance

 Google Play's April 2025 policy update expands rules for news apps, loan services, and data usage.
-Learn key changes and ASO compliance strategies in UK.
+Discover the key changes and ASO compliance strategies.

-Google Play's policy updates, announced April 10, 2025, introduce significant changes for developers, particularly for news, magazine, and personal loan apps, with key deadlines extending to August 27, 2025, for some policies.
+Google Play's policy updates, announced on 10th April 2025, introduce significant changes for developers, particularly for news, magazine, and personal loan apps, with key deadlines extending to 27th August 2025 for some policies.

 These updates, alongside clarifications on user data, permissions, and content, aim to enhance transparency and user safety.

-This article analyzes the updates from an ASO (App Store Optimization) perspective, offering developers and publishers actionable strategies to maintain visibility, ensure compliance, and strengthen user trust in a competitive Android ecosystem.
+This article analyses the updates from an ASO (App Store Optimisation) perspective, offering developers and publishers actionable strategies to maintain visibility, ensure compliance, and strengthen user trust in a competitive Android ecosystem.

 This declaration includes new questions to verify content accuracy and transparency, aligning with Google's push for trustworthy information.

-To maintain compliance and avoid potential delisting or reduced visibility, you must first ensure their app is accurately categorized as a News or Magazine product in the Play Console.
+To maintain compliance and avoid potential delisting or reduced visibility, you must first ensure your app is accurately categorised as a News or Magazine product in the Play Console.

 Failure to comply could negatively impact your app's organic discoverability, making it essential to proactively address these requirements during your ASO and compliance review process.